 How Do You Protect Your Water Heater From Hard Water?

 If your property has a hard water source, you can’t do anything except install systems that turn your hard water into soft water before it goes into the water heater.

 However, you need to test your water hardness and understand the level of minerals in it before you decide which system fits your needs — if your water is already balanced, you don’t need to invest in a water softener.

 Here are some most common types of systems that people usually use to prevent scale buildup.

 Magnetic Water Treatment

-You can use this ideal water treatment to soften the water.
-Magnetic water treatment prevents build-up in the water heater.
+You can use this water treatment to soften the water.
+Magnetic water treatment prevents buildup in the water heater.
 Wondering how?
 This device creates a magnetic field that impacts the scale-forming particles in the water.
 So, when the water reaches your heater, minerals present in it don’t collect on the fittings, walls, and joints of the water heater.
-But ask your expert whether the system will be suitable for your property.
-After 30 years in business @ At Pure Water Systems of Nvc we haven’t had any success with magnets and do not recommend them for hard water.

-This is another great option for homeowners.
-A water treatment system needs to install on the water heater’s inlet.
+A great option for homeowners, a water treatment system needs to install on the water heater’s inlet.
 With this treatment system, you can prevent scale buildup in the system.
 This system filters the water flowing into the tank before it gets into the water heater.
 The results of the water treatment system are great, and they work best for every type of property.

-Also , water treatment systems today also reomove many dangerous contaminants
+As a bonus, water treatment systems today also remove many dangerous contaminants.

-If you can’t opt for any new installation now, you can simply set your water heater temperature to 60 degree Celsius.
-This can help you reduce the risk of scale formation until you can find a better solution.
+If you can’t opt for any new installation now, you can simply set your water heater temperature to 140 degrees Fahrenheit to help reduce the risk of scale formation until you can find a better solution.